deltea/searchlight/CONTRIBUTING.md

 ### Bug Report
 Use the *Bug Report* template.

-## Linters
+## Task Runners
-I installed a linter called JSHint.
-You can run the linter by typing into the terminal:
+I have installed a task runner called Grunt.
+You can run it by typing into the terminal:
 ```
-node_modules/.bin/jshint js
+node_modules/.bin/grunt
 ```
-P.S.
-Ignore the ES6 issues
+This will automatically run JSHint

 ## Pull Requests
 After I have approved your issue, you may create a pull request.
 I will review it and merge it.
 I have installed a Code Quality check, so **the check fails, I will not review the request.**